Who Ya Gonna Call?: Plot

 In a flashback to 1986, young Shawn Spencer (Liam James) runs to his house, pursued by a bully (Nico McEown).
 After explaining the situation to his father, Henry (Corbin Bernsen), Shawn is forced to go outside and talk to the bully.
 Henry hides within his lecture that Shawn cannot run from his fears forever.
 In the present, Shawn (James Roday) and his partner Burton "Gus" Guster (Dulé Hill) arrive at the office of Dr. Blinn, a psychiatrist who has been killed by a blow to the head.
 Detective Carlton Lassiter (Timothy Omundson) throws them out of the crime scene shortly after they arrive, but not before Shawn is able to gather several details from the area.
 Back at the Psych office, Robert Dunn (Frank Whaley) asks the two to help him, believing that he is being haunted by ghosts.
 Agreeing to assist him, they go to his house, where Shawn finds evidence pointing to Dunn's ex-girlfriend.
 Staying the night, they wake up to find the house on fire.
-During that time, Detective Lassiter and Juliet O'Hara (Maggie Lawson) having been trying to track down a "Regina Kane", believing her to be the murderer.
+During that time, Detective Lassiter and Juliet O'Hara (Maggie Lawson) have been trying to track down a "Regina Kane", believing her to be the murderer.

 The fire having done only moderate damage, Shawn and Gus leave, visiting Lassiter and O'Hara before driving to talk with Dunn's ex-girlfriend.
 Her alibi checks out, and Shawn gains another lead.
 While returning from the woman's house, Shawn and Gus's car is nearly rammed off the road, the driver fleeing after the attempt.
 Shawn notices several details, and comes up with an idea for who Dunn's ghost is.
 Returning to Robert's house, they search most of the house for him.
 Instead of finding him, they discover a secret room in the attic, which is filled with women's clothing and accessories.
-Shawn realizes that Robert is "Regina Kane", and that he unknowingly suffers from dissociative identity disorder.
+Shawn realizes that Robert is "Regina Kane", and that he unknowingly has dissociative identity disorder.
 They find Robert, and trigger his "Regina" personality, but it turns out not to be violent.
 They decide that there has to be a third personality, a violent one.
 Remembering what the ex-girlfriend had said, Shawn realizes afterwards that it is "Martin Brody", who is likely the person who tried to take them out.
 Remembering that "Regina" scheduled a meeting with another doctor to discuss gender reassignment, Shawn and Gus alert the police and rush to the doctor's office, stopping "Martin" right before he kills the doctor.